Xinhe-Peng/Final-project/README.md

 # Title: Restaurant Queuing Simulation System

-## Team Member(s): Mingwei Gao, Xinhe Peng, Yikai Deng
+### Team Member(s): Mingwei Gao, Xinhe Peng, Yikai Deng

+## Work Allocation Reminder:

+There are some errors in the commit times in contributors page, actually we all committed for a lot.
+We did this project together and our workloads are similar.
+If there is a gap of commit times among us, it may just happen to let someone commit for one change, and we did not count this at first.
+It is great to have each one in the team, we share ideas and discuss together so well, and everyone contribute a lot in the project.
+Thank you all, and thank you dear Weible!

-# Monte Carlo Simulation Scenario & Purpose:
+## Monte Carlo Simulation Scenario & Purpose:

 ### Hypothesis before running the simulation: